When Is Partially Observable Reinforcement Learning Not Scary?: Proofs for Lower Bounds

-\item ACTION AND TRANSITION: There are $A$ different actions and the initial state at step $1$ is fixed as $s_{10}$.
+\item ACTION AND TRANSITION: There are $A$ different actions and the initial state at step $1$ is fixed as $s_{g}$.
 We now define the transitions as follows.
-For every $i \in [H-1]$, we designate one of these actions to be "good", the others "bad".
-If one is currently in the "good" state and takes the "good" action, then the agent will transition to the "good" state in the next stage.
-Otherwise, one will always transition to the "bad" state in the next stage.
-For each $i \in [H-1]$, the good action is chosen \emph{uniformly at random} from $[A]$.
-Once the agent has reached $s_{H0}$ or $s_{H,1}$, it will stay there forever regardless of the actions being taken.
+For every $h\in [H-1]$, we designate one of these actions to be ``good", the others``bad".
+If one is currently in the``good" state and takes the ``good" action, then the agent will transition to the ``good" state.
+Otherwise, one will always transition to the ``bad" state.
+For each $h \in [H-1]$, the good action is chosen \emph{uniformly at random} from $\fA$.
+The current episode terminates immediately after $o_H$ is received. \item REWARD: Viewing every observation at the first $H-1$ steps yields a reward of $0$.
+At step $H$, viewing $o_g$ yields reward $1$ while viewing $o_b$ yields reward $0$.
+As a result, the agent receives reward $1$ only if the state $s_{g}$ is reached at step $H$, i.e., if the good action is taken at every step in the POMDP. \end{enumerate}

-In other words, suppose that the agent is in stage $i < H$.
-If the agent is in state $s_{i1}$, then it will transition to state $s_{(i+1)1}$ with probability $1$.
-Heuristically, if the agent ever reaches a bad state, then it will stay in bad states indefinitely.

-Otherwise, if the agent is in state $s_{i0}$, then taking the "good" action of stage $i$ will transition the agent to state $s_{(i+1)0}$ with probability $1$.
-All other actions will lead to state $s_{(i+1)1}$ with probability $1$ .
-Heuristically, an agent must continuously take the "good" action in stage $i < H$ to remain in "good" states.

-\item REWARD: Viewing every observation yields a reward of 0, except when viewing the observation $o_{H0}$, which yields a reward of 1.
-So in other words, the agent receives reward only if the state $s_{H0}$ is reached, i.e. if the good action is taken at every step in the POMDP.